Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 For Node.js, if a `clientId` is provided, the Azure Active Directory application will need to be configured to have a "Mobile and desktop applications" redirect endpoint.
 Follow our guide on [setting up Redirect URIs for Desktop apps that calls to web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-desktop-app-registration#redirect-uris).

 For client side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.
-You will also need to configure your app registration for single-page applications.
+You will also need to configure your app registration for single-page applications and set the right permissions.
 Please refer to the [Single-Page application: App registration guide](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) for more information.

 ```ts
 function withInteractiveBrowserCredential () {